Freelance Graphic and Website Designer

 STAGE MANAGER: Manage the backstage at the Tysons campus helping to direct people, elements; interface with pastor and front of the house staff.

-Special Events: Operated professional video camera at an event at George Mason University’s Eagle Bank arena as well as at an event at the Washington National Cathedral.
+Special Events: Operated professional video camera at a conference at George Mason University’s Eagle Bank arena as well as at choral/orchestra events at the Washington National Cathedral.

 NATIONAL AIR AND SPACE MUSEUM